Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

-We additionally create a synthetic testing set consisting of 10 thousand matrices, using the same method presented in Section~\ref{Training} but with a different distribution.
-In particular, the low rank matrices are generated using the Student's $t$-distribution (with parameter $k=5$) instead of using the standard normal distribution.
-Also in this example, Denise achieves similar results, while being instantaneous (Table \ref{table:synthetic t-dist}).
+We additionally create 5 synthetic test sets with different sparsity consisting of 10,000 matrices each, using the method presented in Section~\ref{Training} but with a different distribution.
+In particular, the low-rank matrices are generated using the Student's $t$-distribution (with parameter $k=5$) instead of using the standard normal distribution.
+Also in this example, Denise (trained on the original training set with normal distribution and sparsity $s_0=0.95$) achieves similar results, while being nearly instantaneous (Table \ref{table:synthetic t-dist}).

+Table~\ref{table:synthetic t-dist} shows that many of the benchmark robust PCA algorithms struggle to produce decompositions with a competitive level of sparsity.
+This is likely because they are designed for general matrices and can have trouble with the added symmetry and positive definite structure present in this problem, for which Denise has a specialized inductive bias.
+For example, the symmetric and positive definiteness of the input matrices violate the condition of \citep[Theorem 1.1]{Candes:2011} which state that the sparse part $S$ of the input matrix $M$ has uniformly distributed zero entries so that the PCP algorithm can recover the true $L+S$ decomposition of $M$.